eProsima/Fast-DDS-docs/CONTRIBUTING.md

 # Contribution Guidelines

 *Fast DDS-Docs* is an open source project for documenting the *Fast DDS* library and some related tools such as *Fast DDS-Gen*.
-In that sense, contributions to expand or improve the documentation are most welcome and encouraged; we just want the best documentation possible for out community.
+In that sense, contributions to expand or improve the documentation are most welcome and encouraged; we just want the best documentation possible for our community.

 There are two ways to contribute to this project: